 All language learners make mistakes.
-This is a natural part of learning a language.
 If mistakes occur it is important to pay attention to their type and reason why they have occurred.
 It is also important to analyse different ways to prevent mistakes (Thornbury, 1999).
 Errors may emerge at the level of single words (e.g. in orthography where affixes, vowel and consonant clusters and inflected forms play an important role).
 As to the sentence level the problems related to the sequence of words and punctuation marks, and linking simple sentences into compound sentences are the most frequent ones.
 Discourse mistakes are caused by errors made while connecting sentences and associating them with the rest of the text (Sinka, 2009; Thornbury, 1999).

 Grammatical correctness of language use becomes topical when children go to school (Skehan, 2008: 13-27; Widodo, 2006: 27-38) where different strategies are used to teach languages.
 The choice of strategies is found to be dependent on student's learning motivation, self-esteem and individual characteristics (Jinping, 2005: 90-94; Mayer, 2002: 227-232).
-The choice of the appropriate strategy has also been found to ensure success in further language learning as it helps to learn a language quicker and more effectively (Thornbury, 1999).
+The choice of the appropriate strategy has also been found to ensure success in further language learning as it helps to learn a language more effectively (Thornbury, 1999).

-According to several authors (Egel, 2009: 2023-2026; Griffiths, 2009; Skehan, 2008: 13-27) effective language teaching strategies support the teaching goals, involve students in the process of learning and develop their problem resolving skills.
-Inductive teaching and different forms of pair-works are suitable for these purposes (Entwistle, 1998: 225-258; Thornbury, 1999).
+According to several authors (Egel, 2009: 2023-2026; Griffiths, 2009; Skehan, 2008: 13-27) effective language teaching strategies support the instructional goals, involve students in the process of learning and develop their problem resolving skills.
+Inductive teaching and different forms of group-works are suitable for these purposes (Entwistle, 1998: 225-258; Thornbury, 1999).
 The choice of teaching strategies also depends on the previous teaching experience.
 Studies have shown that more experienced teachers use a more deductive approach, i.e. traditional teaching strategies.
 Less experienced teachers are not as aware and they tend to prefer integrated strategies (Uibu and Kikas, 2014: 5-22).

-Inductive and deductive teaching strategies.
+Deductive and inductive teaching strategies.
 Language rules are often complicated and their interpretations may be contradictory (Uusen and Müürsepp, 2010: 170-184).
-In the case of inductive teaching strategies language rules are derived from the context.
 In the case of deductive teaching, which has prevailed for a long time in teaching grammar, rules are presented in a ready-made form.
+In the case of inductive teaching language rules are derived from the context.
 In other words, an inductive approach is based on examples and discovery, while a deductive approach is based on rules (Xio-Yun, 2008).
-The question is how much attention should be paid in language teaching to learning rules and assigning them and how much room should be left for discovering them by students (Skehan, 2008: 13-27).
+The question is how much attention should be paid in language teaching to learning rules and how much room should be left for discovering them by students (Skehan, 2008: 13-27).

 Deductive teaching of grammar has lately received quite a lot of negative attention (Allahyar and Ramezanpour, 2011: 240-243).
 A typical lesson following that approach starts with explaining the rule which is followed by practicing exercises.
 During the completion of exercises the focus is mainly on reading and writing, while self-expression may be completely neglected.
 Besides, if the lesson is started with grammar it may cause a certain unwillingness in pupils, especially in younger ones.
 This sort of teaching embeds the idea that language learning is based only on remembering rules (DeFelice, 2005: 49-51; Thornbury, 1999).
 The positive aspect of the method is that it saves time.
-Teacher's explanations, independent work and subsequent checks are effective methods for learning facts and developing basic skills (Allahyar and Ramezanpour, 2011: 240-243; Entwistle, 1998: 225-258).
+Teacher's explanations, independent work and subsequent checks are effective methods for learning facts and developing basic skills (Allahyar and Ramezanpour, 2011: 240-

+243; Entwistle, 1998: 225-258).
 This sort of teaching has been found suitable for many students (Thornbury, 1999; Widodo, 2006: 27-38).